tlswg/tls13-spec/draft-ietf-tls-tls13.md

   configuration that it is using, in milliseconds.
 This value is added modulo 2^32 to the "ticket_age_add" value that was included with the ticket, see {{NewSessionTicket}}.
-This addition prevents passive observers from correlating sessions unless tickets are reused.
+This addition prevents passive observers from correlating connections unless tickets are reused.
 Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.
 For identities established externally an obfuscated_ticket_age of